intel-analytics/ipex-llm/python/llm/example/CPU/Speculative-Decoding/baichuan2/README.md

 ### 4. Accelerate with BIGDL_OPT_IPEX

-To accelerate speculative decoding on CPU, you can install our validated version of [IPEX 2.3.0+git0c63936](https://github.com/intel/intel-extension-for-pytorch/tree/0c63936d7a6740679987920367ae2e0cdb375b2e) by following steps: (Other versions of IPEX may have some conflicts and can not accelerate speculative decoding correctly.)
+To accelerate speculative decoding on CPU, optionally, you can install our validated version of [IPEX 2.3.0+git0c63936](https://github.com/intel/intel-extension-for-pytorch/tree/0c63936d7a6740679987920367ae2e0cdb375b2e) by following steps: (Other versions of IPEX may have some conflicts and can not accelerate speculative decoding correctly.)

 #### 4.1 Download IPEX installation script
 ```bash